-Mazars has been appointed by the Directors on 9 March 2020 to fill the casual vacancy arising from the resignation of Deloitte.
-Mazars will retire, and being eligible, offer themselves for re-appointment at the forthcoming AGM.
+The Financial Statements for the Year have been audited by Mazars, who will retire, and being eligible, offers itself for re-appointment at the forthcoming AGM.
 A resolution for its re-appointment as auditor of the Company will be proposed at the forthcoming AGM.
-The Financial Statements for the Reporting Period have been audited by Mazars.